The Difference Between A Coop And A Condo

 However, a coop is subject to much stricter rules.
 Typically, if you want to sell a coop, the board of directors, have a right to say yes or no to your buyer, for any reason whatsoever.
 So, your right to rent or sell your coop to others may be severely restricted.

 So, whether a coop or condo is a good purchase for you, will largely depend on what you want to use your property for.
 If you want to live there for a long time, surrounded by a lot of owners who live there as well, a coop is the way to go.
 However, if you intend to rent the unit out and hold on to it as an investment property, a condo is a better way to go.
-Speak with a real estate attorney attorney at Pintar Albiston for more information.
+Speak with our real estate lawyers Las Vegas at Pintar Albiston for more information.